2081 (film): Production

 2081 was produced in 2009 for US$100,000.
 Reviewers have applauded the film's excellent production values which they consider to be on par with much higher-budget feature-length films.
 The film features narration by Academy Award nominee Patricia Clarkson and an original score by Lee Brooks performed by the Kronos Quartet and Czech Philharmonic Chamber Orchestra.

 Reception

 Revolution Science Fiction magazine described the film as "stirring and dramatic" and it "gets right to the point, and nails the adaptation."
 Novelist and essayist Edward Cline writes that 26-minute 2081 "packs a punch as terrible as Michael Radford’s gritty, nearly two-hour long Nineteen Eighty-Four."
-2081, he says, can be viewed as a cinematic parable whose purpose is not to be taken literally, but rather to "impart profound and lasting lessons".
+Cline says that 2081 can be viewed as a cinematic parable whose purpose is not to be taken literally, but rather to "impart profound and lasting lessons".
 Film critic Jeremy Heilman described the film as, "Playing like a serious-minded version of Mike Judge’s comedy Idiocracy", calling it "inventive", "clever", and "humorous" while making a "strong statement about the sadness of a world that prizes equality above all else."

 The film screened at VonnegutFest in November 2017 at the Kurt Vonnegut Museum and Library, Indianapolis.